projectara/greybus-spec/source/hardware_model.rst

 Specification.

-Note that the RELEASE sub-state only indicates whether the Frame is supplying ejection signalling to the corresponding Interface Block; it does *not* imply that a Module is attached to the Interface Block.
+Note that the RELEASE sub-state only indicates whether the Frame is supplying ejection signaling to the corresponding Interface Block; it does *not* imply that a Module is attached to the Interface Block.

 The SVC shall set the RELEASE sub-state of any Interface States